bsauk/GPU_LSQ/README.md

 The LSQ best subset regression algorithm can be used to identify accuracte linear models with a small number of variables.
 The performance of this algorithm is dominated by the cost of performing one inherently sequential kernel repeatedly.
-It is possible to parallelize this algorithm to be suitable for GPU computing by eliminating dependencies by repeating certain calculations.
+It is possible to parallelize this algorithm to be suitable for GPU computing by repeating certain calculations to eliminate dependencies.
-I implemented a GPU parallel least squares algorithm based off of Alan Miller's designed for Fortran 90 [1].
+I implemented a GPU parallel least squares algorithm based off of Alan Miller's LSQ algorithm designed for Fortran 90 [1].
 I compared the performance of a GPU parallel algorithm at solving best subset regression problems against a C++ copy of the original implementation.
 Experiments were conducted on a workstation with two Intel Xeon processors E5-2660 v3 at 2.6 GHz and 128 GB of RAM, and a Nvidia Tesla K40 GPU.
 The GPU implementation was able to achieve a 25x speedup compared to the original implementation for larger sized problems.